rainestorme/resources/ultimateguide.md

 You should be able to use your Chromebook as an enrolled device, take enrolled tests, and do a ton of other fun things.
 Sometime in the future, I plan to release a tool allowing the opening of extra browser tabs during kiosk tests (because I know you skids would love that), but that's irrellevant.

-Open up crosh (`Ctrl+Shift+T`).
+Open up crosh (`Ctrl+Alt+T`).
 You might notice that it's been replaced by "mush", the fakemurk replacement for crosh.
 You can do a lot from here, but a few key options stand out.
 Obviously, you want to disable certain extensions, such as GoGuardian, Gopher Buddy and Securly.
 I don't personally reccomend using "Soft Disable Extensions", as it uses a lot of CPU.
 It's much easier to hard disable extensions and re-enable them later.

 One of my favorite capabilities of fakemurk is to run an entire linux desktop environment side-by-side ChromeOS with Crouton.
 Select the option and wait for it to download the chroot environment to the device.
 Once you set a password and install the desktop, you can drop into a root bash shell and type `startxfce4` to start the crouton desktop.
 While you're running the desktop, you can press `Ctrl+Shift+Forward` and `Ctrl+Shift+Back` to get back and forth between the desktop environments.